nutanix-japan/ocp-hci/ocp_assisted_install/ocp_assisted_install.rst

   Assisted Installers usage is in `Technical Preview <https://access.redhat.com/support/offerings/techpreview>`_ stage with Red Hat.

   The OCP clusters deployed using Assisted Installers can be used for testing and development purposes.

+  Scaling out/in OCP cluster nodes is not available yet

 At a very high level, we will accomplish the following to get a OCP cluster deployed using Assisted Installer: